-- SM Group Intensive Treatment: Based on the Brave Buddies model that Dr. Kurtz developed in 2009, while at the NYU Child Study Center, we are thrilled to offer our intensive group for children 3-9 years of age twice each year in the summer and during President’s week.
-See our website for current dates and registration.
+- Mighty Mouth Kids: SM Group Intensive Treatment based on the Brave Buddies model that Dr. Kurtz developed in 2009, while at the NYU Child Study Center.
+We are thrilled to offer our intensive group for children 3-9 years of age twice each year in the summer and winter.
+See our website www.kurtzpsychology.com for current dates and registration.

 - Intensive treatment where you live.
 We have the capacity to come to embed with you and your family to provide intensive treatment onsite where you live and where your child goes to school.
 We have worked with many families in this format which includes our going to school with the child for a week to live with them in school, modeling how others can successfully engage them and teaching the staff how to carry on.

 - Distance case consultation: Many children with SM have local therapists who are not specialty trained in SM but who are willing to be coached to advance their SM-specific skills.
 You as the parent can engage us to work with your therapist.
 Call for more information about this option.

 - Staff training: We can design a staff training to suit your school or agency needs varying from half-day to multi-day trainings.
 Our focus is on skill development so all of our trainings involve actual practice and coaching of skills in the school or agency setting.
 We provide follow-up case consultation in a Web-based format as desired.

 - Mighty Mouth Kids group intensive for 3-9 year olds